 - Web page describing an upcoming event.

-- Class schedule.
+- Class schedules.

 - Course syllabus or assignments.